eMapR/LTOP_FTV/documentation/LTOP_in_GEE.md

 	1. Upload the shapefile that was created in step 5 above as an asset to GEE.

 ### 8 Run Abstract image for each index (GEE).

-The modules script is going to implement a four loop to run all indices.
+Runs LT for all the versions of LT on the abstract images.
+For more information see the associated [Google Slides](https://docs.google.com/presentation/d/1ILOG9tkkoKrtAoVAL-smhieb88SqUIkBtjrBBQbLs8w/edit?usp=sharing)

+## Decisions to be made:
+- Note that the indices that this is running are currently baked into the script (NDVI, NBR, TCW, TCB, B5).
+This is something that could be changed\

+## Outputs:
+- One csv per fitting index included in the runs (see below note on output folder)

+## Steps

 	1. Script location: https://github.com/eMapR/LTOP_FTV/blob/master/scripts/GEEjs/LTOP_in_GEE/04_abstract_imager.js

-	2. Double check dates, years, directories and the path to your uploaded assets (abstract images and associated shapefile)
+	2. Double check path to your uploaded assets (abstract images and associated shapefile)

-	3. Note that the indices that this is running are currently baked into the script (NDVI, NBR, TCW, TCB, B5).
-This is something that could be changed.

-	4. Run script
+	3. Run script

-	5. Run tasks.
+	4. Run tasks.
 Note that this will create a folder in your gDrive named like "LTOP_"+place+"_abstractImageSamples_c2_revised_ids".
 It will create a csv for each index.

 ### 9 Download folder containing CSV‘s one for each index (Moving Data).